employees holding a meeting at the office

 What is a Sales Development Representative (SDR)?

 A sales development representative, also known as an SDR, will manage leads that have already found the brand, rather than going out to prospect potential leads.
-An SDR in sales is a vital professional to have for your brand, as their focus is on actually communicating with valuable prospects are turning them into paying customers.
+An SDR in the sales process is a vital professional to have for your brand, as their focus is on actually communicating with valuable prospects and turning them into paying customers.
 SDR marketing techniques will often include things like email communication, newsletter signups, social media communication, etc. Many leads that an SDR will nurture can also come from existing customer referrals as well.

 For companies in general, leads that BDRs manage to generate will often end up being managed by the established SDRs.
 An SDR will then be tasked with determining which leads gathered by the BDR are the most likely to be profitable, or “high quality.”
 An SDR’s main task is to engage in lead scoring.
 Through this process, leads are rated according to how close they are to an actual sale.
 Typically, an SDR or whole company will have its own protocols in place to ensure that its lead scoring practices are as efficient as possible.
 The process of lead scoring is basically how an SDR can understand whether a prospective lead should be pushed further down the sales funnel or abandoned either temporarily or permanently to avoid wasting valuable resources.